stimms/eShopOnWebwiki/Deploying-to-Azure-App-Service.md

 ### Notes

-- You may need to ensure you have the [Bundler and Minifier extension](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification) installed, otherwise your CSS may not be minified and referenced correctly in the deployed version of the application.
+- You may need to ensure you have the [Bundler and Minifier extension](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification) installed in VS 2017, otherwise your CSS may not be minified and referenced correctly in the deployed version of the application.
 Alternately, you can modify `_Layout.cshtml` to use `app.css` instead of `app.css.min` in Production.